Pandiora/ArchiSteamFarm/README.md

 Detailed documentation of all available commands is available on **[our wiki](https://github.com/JustArchi/ArchiSteamFarm/wiki/Commands)**.

-> Commands can be executed via a private chat with your bot.
+> Commands can be executed via a private- or group-chat.
 > Remember that bot accepts commands only from ```SteamMasterID```.
-That property can be configured in the config.
+This property can be configured in the config.

 **Supported / Tested Operating-Systems:**